Where in Amsterdam is accessible for coaches?

 Old Holland information for coach operators

-The Old Holland villages of Marken, Volendam and Zaanse Schans offer visitors a chance to step back in time in some of the country’s most picturesque settings – which make them popular places to visit.
-Beat the crowds and help your guests (and local residents) have the best possible experience with this map and guide (PDF) to these three historical villages.
+The Old Holland villages of Marken, Volendam and Zaanse Schans offer visitors a chance to step back in time in some of the country’s most picturesque settings – which makes them popular places to visit.
+Beat the crowds and help your guests (and local residents) have the best possible experience in these three historical villages with the Old Holland coach map (PDF, 8.9 MB).